Your car insurance rates and premium could be based on your credit score but it isn’t the only factor that determines it.

 You can take this as a guide to what some loan companies and banks consider as a good or bad credit score.

-Having a good credit score affect your car insurance in a positive way, just remember it’s not the only factor to take into consideration.
+Having a good credit score affects your car insurance in a positive way, just remember it’s not the only factor to take into consideration.

-Does getting an insurance quote to affect your credit?
+Does getting an insurance quote affect your credit?

 It doesn’t affect your credit score because is a soft pull, which means the company just checks your credit report, not in a deep way.

-What can affect your credit score is a delay on payments, a lot of claims or missed payments.
+What can affect your credit score is a delay in payments, a lot of claims, or missed payments.